Five-point partial waves, splitting constraints and hidden zeros: Introduction

 \section{Introduction}

-Recent progress in the modern S-matrix bootstrap has shown that remarkably sharp constraints on low-energy effective interactions can follow from general principles such as analyticity, unitarity, crossing symmetry, and Regge/UV behavior, sometimes even isolating string-like amplitudes as distinguished corners or islands in the space of consistent S-matrices \cite{Guerrieri:2021ivu, Kruczenski:2022, deRham:2022gfe, Haring:2023, Cheung:2024Strings}.
+In recent times, the modern S-matrix bootstrap program has been used to study constraints arising from crossing symmetry, unitarity, high energy behaviour and dispersive sum rules---using certain extra input, one has been able to explore the region in the space of S-matrices where stringy physics lives \cite{Guerrieri:2021ivu, Kruczenski:2022, deRham:2022gfe, Haring:2023, Cheung:2024Strings}.
 However, most bootstrap technology and most quantitative bounds have so far been developed in the simplest setting of $2\!\to\!2$ scattering.
-This makes it especially timely to systematically extend the program to five-particle (and, more generally, $n$-particle) amplitudes, where genuinely new physics and new constraints first appear: inelasticity and multi-particle unitarity, a richer web of factorization channels, and kinematic configurations that are invisible at four points.
-Indeed, recent work has demonstrated that higher-point consistency can feed back nontrivially onto lower-point data—for example, “hidden-zero’’ and “splitting’’ conditions \cite{Arkani-Hamed:2023swr} on five-point EFT amplitudes can drastically reduce the allowed region for four-point Wilson coefficients and drive the bootstrap toward the open-string beta function \cite{Berman:2025splittingregions}.
+This makes it especially timely to systematically extend the program to five-particle (and, more generally, $n$-particle) amplitudes, where genuinely new physics and new constraints first appear: inelasticity and multi-particle unitarity, a richer network of factorization channels, and kinematic configurations that are invisible at four points.
+Indeed, recent work has demonstrated that higher-point consistency can feed back nontrivially into lower-point data—for example, “hidden-zero’’ and “splitting’’ conditions \cite{Arkani-Hamed:2023swr} on five-point EFT amplitudes can drastically reduce the allowed region for four-point Wilson coefficients and drive the bootstrap toward the open-string beta function \cite{Berman:2025splittingregions}.
 More broadly, mixed-multiplicity positivity constraints (“multipositivity’’) provide an infinite family of inequalities that simultaneously constrain residues and EFT coefficients at arbitrary multiplicity, and are strikingly saturated by tree-level open-string amplitudes \cite{Cheung:2025Multipositivity}.
-Complementing these S-matrix developments, multipoint bootstrap methods on the CFT side—such as positive semi-definite reformulations of six-point crossing—underscore that going beyond four points is both feasible and generically more constraining, e.g. \cite{Bercini:2020msp, poland, apratim5}.
+Complementing these S-matrix developments, multipoint bootstrap methods on the CFT side—such as positive semi-definite reformulations of six-point-crossing underscore that going beyond four points is both feasible (but technically challenging) and generically more constraining, e.g. \cite{Bercini:2020msp, poland, apratim5}.
 Finally, rapid advances in multi-leg amplitude technology and function-space control---including powerful new methods for evaluating and organizing multi-point integrals---make five- and six-particle kinematics increasingly tractable, strengthening the case for a systematic study of higher-point amplitudes and their analytic structures and factorization properties \cite{Henn:2024SixPointIntegrals}.